aske5900/GEM-Code-Base/README.md

 The code in this repository was made in Semester 2 2021 as part of a project for SCDL1991 at the University of Sydney.
 The code was designed to generate all triangulations with a given number of vertices, for a given genus surface.
-We have provided individual files separately, as well as a zip file containing the code and the data generated.
+We have provided these code files and the data generated (note: IC_n09_v11_g0.csv is missing as it was too large to upload).

 "data_generation.py" is the main file and uses functions from partition_mu, partition_vertices, permutations_sigma and miscfunctions.
 Lists of valid permutations sorted by vertex partition